Bristol house fire: Injured boy, three, 'opens his eyes'

 A three-year-old boy who was critically injured in a house fire has opened his eyes, his step-grandfather has said.

 Paul Tree said Harry "had a peaceful night" after a five-hour operation at Frenchay Hospital in Bristol on the 50% burns now covering his body.

 Nine people, including four children and a baby, were woken on Saturday by a fire in the house in Lodge Hill in the Cossham area of Bristol.

 Avon Fire and Rescue said the incident was not being treated as suspicious.

 Mr Tree said: "Yesterday afternoon we thought he'd taken a turn for the worse.

-"They took him off the life support machine and his breathing was a problem.'Woke up'
+"They took him off the life support machine and his breathing was a problem.